9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ### Putting it altogether

-We can put all these tests together in a single file, and run them simply by using one of QuickCheck\'s driver functions.
+We can put all these tests together in a single file, and run them simply by using one of QuickCheck's driver functions.
 Several exist, including elaborate parallel ones.
 The basic batch driver is often good enough, however.
 All we need do is set up some default test parameters, and then list the functions we want to test: